Advanced Platform Technology Center

 Jeffrey Capadona, Ph.D.

-Jeffrey Capadona, Ph.D., serves as the Program Manager for Neural Interfaces.
+Jeffrey Capadona, Ph.D., serves as the Program Lead for Neural Interfaces.
 In addition, he represents the concerns of all other APT Investigators to the management team at Leadership meetings.

 In 2005, Dr. Capadona completed his Ph.D. thesis studying the effects of surface properties of biomedical implants on the control of cellular response and function at Georgia Institute of Technology.
 Dr. Capadona immediately began his career with the Department of Veterans Affairs as a Research Health Scientist.
 His research interest is in the neurodegenerative response to implanted biomedical devices.
 Dr. Capadona has co-authored two patents, two book chapters, 95 scientific abstracts and over 30 peer-reviewed scientific manuscripts, including one in Science and another that received the cover of Nature Nanotechnology.
 His research articles have been cited over 1900 times.
 Dr. Capadona’s recent awards include: the Case School of Engineering Faculty Research Award, multiple graduate student mentoring awards, and the 2011 Presidential Early Career Award for Scientists and Engineers (PECASE).